mattermost/mattermost-developer-documentation/site/content/extend/plugins/community_process.md

 Steps involved:

-- Ensure all setup documentation needed is clear and can be successfully followed
+- Ensure all setup documentation needed is clear and can be successfully followed.
-- Dedicated instance or test account to access and test the third-party service, if applicable
+- Dedicated instance or test account to access and test the third-party service, if applicable.
-- Functional testing has been done to ensure the integration works as expected
+- Functional testing has been done to ensure the integration works as expected.
-- For Plugins owned by Mattermost - Release testing is added to cover the main functionality of the plugin
+- For Plugins owned by Mattermost - Release testing is added to cover the main functionality of the plugin.

 ### PM/UX Review